pressbooks/reusable-workflows/README.md

 This workflow is used to lint and build frontend assets, this way everytime a PR is opened we ensure the contributions follows our code style guidelines and the js build still works.

+* ci-check.yml

+This workflow checks to see the pull request titles follow the expected conventions used by Pressbooks (conventional commit prefixes)

+* update-mo.yml

+This workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.

 ### How to use a required workflow

 1. Create a workflow in this repo
-2. Register the required workflow in Github (organization settings)
+2. Register the required workflow in GitHub (organization settings)
 3. Attach the workflow to the repos where it should run (organization settings).
 4. Enjoy your new workflow.